CSCI210Mines/project3_fall25/README.md

 ### Github Repo Setup and Gradescope Submission Instructions

 The setup of the git repo is similar to the one for Project 2.
-Refer to those instructions for your github repo setup.
+Refer to those instructions for your GitHub repo setup.

 For Project 3, create a separate private repository specific for this project under your own user name.
-For example, I created a private repo named **csci210_project3** and my github username is tolgacan.
-A private repo can be created from the GitHub web site by going to your repositories after clicking on your profile picture (e.g., https://github.com/tolgacan?tab=repositories) and clicking on the "New" button in the top right corner.
+For example, I created a private repo named **csci210_project3** and my GitHub username is tolgacan.
+A private repo can be created from the GitHub website by going to your repositories after clicking on your profile picture (e.g., https://github.com/tolgacan?tab=repositories) and clicking on the "New" button in the top right corner.
 After that, you can enter a command sequence similar to the one below to clone the starter repo and copy it to your private repo to work with.
 The **project3** repo under the organization **CSCI210Mines** is the public repository that contains the starter code.

 ```
 git clone git@github.com:CSCI210Mines/project3_fall25.git